By law, all deaths that occur in Northern Ireland must be registered in Northern Ireland.

 - the name and practice address of the deceased’s doctor

-- the medical certificate of cause of death, signed by the doctor, will be provided directly to the registrar.
-If the death was sudden or the doctor treating the deceased is unavailable, a death may be referred to the Coroner
+- if the death was sudden or the doctor treating the deceased is unavailable or the deceased was not seen by a doctor within the 28 days before death, this may be referred to the Coroner

 - any relative of the deceased – including a relative by marriage